Location:

 Approaching the RM auction for 2023, I'd spotted a few important Pierce-Arrow cars in the online catalogue and, with a soaking concours season just passed, anticipated the chance to see them with enthusiasm.
 Now finding this assortment lined up close together with some unfortunate glare left me a bit disappointed.
 But then I shouldn't doubt what I can do with a simple quarter perspective, even if the shot is foreshortened more than I would like.

 The car is an important piece to me, a bit of catch-up dating back to 2007, when we first saw the sea green and goldenrod Model B Sport Phaeton known to the mid-Atlantic region.
 I can't commit to use my old photographs of that car, and never made good on subsequent opportunities to re-shoot.
 So this Model B is a valuable replacement.
 Fairly well known in its own right, #2025271 has traveled across the Atlantic twice, and across country a few times over as well.
 The old restoration still looks good, evoking a period piece aesthetic in understated colors that, on the whole, feels genuine to me.
 Neither overworked nor worn.
-As the first of the automobiles from RM 2023 I've featured, I feel it has been worth the trip to serve up an important slice of the Pierce-Arrow pie.
+As the first of the automobiles from RM 2023 I've profiled, I feel it has been worth the trip to serve up an important slice of the Pierce-Arrow pie.

 References: